isomerpages/moe-canossacatholic/_useful-information/Singapore Student Learning Space (SLS).md

 You can also email SLS Helpdesk at [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com)

-When contacting the SLS Helpdesk, please include your **child’s full name, name of school and form class**.
+When contacting the SLS Helpdesk, please include your <b>child’s full name, name of school and form class</b>.

-For device or broadband support, parents can refer to **[IMDA NEU PC Plus programme](https://www.imda.gov.sg/programme-listing/neu-pc-plus)**, or contact the school for advice.
+For device or broadband support, parents can refer to <b>[IMDA NEU PC Plus programme](https://www.imda.gov.sg/programme-listing/neu-pc-plus)</b>, or contact the school for advice.